 The GCSE language course aims to develop understanding and communication in the foreign language across all four skills of Listening, Speaking, Reading and Writing.
-Students will develop and use their knowledge and understanding of grammar.
+Students will develop their knowledge, understanding and use of vocabulary, phonics and grammar.

 A Key Stage 4 French Language immersion trip to Normandy is offered as an important element of the programme.